levid/angular-sails-socketio-mongo-demo/README.md

-# Angular SailsJS Socket.io MongoDB Demo
+# AngularJS SailsJS Socket.io MongoDB Demo

 A simple CRUD example of using AngularJS with SailsJS.
 It uses Angular Resource to interface with the Sails REST Api and also includes some socket.io interaction on the front-end.
 There is even some basic authentication (non server side) and